Package Manager Console

 Install-Package, such as

-NuGet retrieves the package from the specified package source and installs it in the default project of the solution, unless you specify another project using the
+NuGet downloads the package from the specified package source and installs it in the default project of the solution, unless you specify another project using the

 Installing a package performs the following actions: